 Reading another article won't change your habits.
 You've read hundreds of articles, and here you are, still searching.
 The answer isn't more information.
 It's a system that removes friction and keeps you consistent when motivation fades.

-Frequently asked questions about apps that make you smarter
+Frequently asked questions about apps that will make you smarter

 What is the best app to make you smarter?